 The Alentejo to the north is also interesting for nature and history lovers.
 Only an hour’s drive away is the Guardiana Natural Park.
 Here you can find more waterfalls, medieval castles, and river beaches.
 Not to mention the fascinating Mines of São Domingos, where the river runs red!

 If you like a bustle about you, then the villages and towns further south are the places for you.
 Buying Tavira property is very reasonably priced, whether you choose a modern apartment in the city centre or a luxury villa fronting the natural park.
 Luz de Tavira and Santa Luzia are typical Algarvian fishing villages.
 Seafood is the specialty here.
 In fact, Santa Luzia is considered the ‘Capital do Polvo’ or octopus capital.
 The Casa Do Polvo Tasquina restaurant there features in the Michelin Guide 2018.

 Tavira, the perfect retreat from modern life

 A Tavira property owner can enjoy all sorts of natural beauty.
 Sandbars of beaches stretch along the coast.
 Golden sand buffet the land from the Atlantic on the outside.
 It’s dotted with small boats on the calmer warmer watered river side.
 There are plenty of facilities there, bars, restaurants, cafés.
 Homes for sale in Tavira have easy access to all this.
 All through the year, Tavira hosts various festivals and carnivals.

-The hills and mountains are a main cork oak production area of the Algarve.
+The hills and mountains are the main cork oak production area of the Algarve.
 The harvesting is still done in the traditional manner.
 The villages are proud of their traditions and celebrate their history.

 For owners of villas near Tavira, there is nightlife, restaurants, clubs, and bars.
 The town is small, undeniably beautiful, but also well stocked with all the amenities.
 If you are interested in becoming a Tavira property owner, have a look at Casafari’s database and find your property.